Application Data Management is increasingly gaining popularity as the number of applications rises

 Consolidation of data

-MDM has been employed by organizations in diverse industries such as manufacturing, distribution, retail, healthcare, insurance and financial services to achieve a single view of their master data – a “single version of the truth,” if you will.
+Master data management has been employed by organizations in diverse industries such as manufacturing, distribution, retail, healthcare, insurance and financial services to achieve a single view of their master data – a “single version of the truth,” if you will.
 As digital business initiatives have continued to grow in these industries – greatly expanding the volume, variety and velocity of data – the requirement for consistent data to be presented across multiple systems has grown as well.
-For example, manufacturers of consumer products must ensure that the product information published in their catalogs is consistent with data on their website, as well as on Amazon, Walmart.com and other online retail sources.
+For example, manufacturers of consumer products must ensure that the product information published in their catalogs is consistent with data on their website, as well as on Amazon, Walmart and other online retail sources.
 Retailers in turn must know that customer “M. Swanson” in their shipping records is the same customer, “Mary Swanson,” in their billing system and have an accurate address for Mary in both applications.

 Ensuring data accuracy